washingtonstateuniversity/WSUWP-Build-Plugins-Public/shortcode-ui/readme.txt

 == Frequently Asked Questions ==

-= How do I register UI for arbitrary key=>value pairs as shortcode attributes? =
+= How do I register UI for arbitrary key/value pairs as shortcode attributes? =

-Shortcake doesn't support custom key=>value pairs as shortcode attributes because it isn't a great user experience.
+Shortcake doesn't support custom key => value pairs as shortcode attributes because it isn't a great user experience.

+= After upgrading to Shortcake 0.7.x, some of the shortcode UI fields (post select, user select, etc) don't work as expected.
+What can I do? =

+In version 0.7.0, we updated to the most recent branch of the Select2 library, which provides the enhanced select fields in these field types.
+This causes a known conflict with plugins that enqueue older versions of Select2.
+(Popular plugins with known conflicts include WooCommerce and Advanced Custom Fields Pro, among others.)

+If you find that you're experiencing conflicts with these plugins, you can set a flag to load select2 in a distinct namespace by defining the constant `SELECT2_NOCONFLICT` in your wp-config.php (or anywhere that's defined before the 'init' hook.)

+`
+define( 'SELECT2_NOCONFLICT', true );
+`

 == Running tests ==